DebritB/autonomous-drone-navigation/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - DJI Tello SDK for drone control
 - Ultralytics for YOLO model implementation
 - PySide6 for the modern GUI framework

-## 📞 Support
+## Support

-For issues and questions, please open an issue on GitHub or contact the development team.
+For issues and questions, please open an issue on GitHub or send an email to debritb@gmail.com.

 ---